nursefly/braze-segment-debounce/README.md

 - `payload`: the data to be sent to Segment/Braze
 - `fetchPayload`: a function to retrieve previous payloads
-- `storePayload`: a function to store previous payloads
+- `persistPayload`: a function to store previous payloads
 - `options.serializePayload`: an optional function to override the default serializer
 - `options.deserializePayload`: an optional function to override the default deserializer